raimuucka/ArduinoSTM32wiki/Home.md

-####Arduino STM32 adds the ability to develop for STM32F103 based boards to the Arduino 1.6 IDE
+####Arduino STM32 adds the ability to develop for STM32F103 based boards, including the Maple and Maple mini using the Arduino 1.6 IDE

 [Installation](https://github.com/rogerclarkmelbourne/Arduino_STM32/wiki/Installation)